markusmoenig/Render-Z/Readme.md

 * Variables exposed by developers can be edited by Gizmos in the Artist Editor
 * A timeline for variables makes animation easy
+* Export images and videos

 ![Screenshot](images/artist_raymarching.png)

+### Use Render-Z to

+* Learn and explore the Metal shader language
+* Create demos and presentations utilizing Metal shaders
+* Raytrace images of procedural content with the integrated BSDF Pathracer (WiP)